Health & Safety

 - Consult with your physician about any recommended inoculations or medications.
 The CDC's website is very helpful for information on traveler's health.

-- Inform the program director or professor about all medical conditions.
+- Inform your program director or faculty leader about all medical conditions.
 You may think that it is irrelevant to your study abroad program, but traveling abroad can affect people in different ways.
 If you happen to need medical attention, it is important that your program director/professor can tell the medical personnel the information that they need to know.

 - If you regularly take medication, it is recommended that you carry a sufficient amount with you in their original containers when you travel abroad.
 Medications may be different from or difficult to find in other countries.
 However, please check with the embassy or consulate of the country you will be visiting to make sure that the drugs you will be taking are not considered illegal in that country.

-- Pack vitamins, a first aid kit and stomach relief medicine.
-If the water source is questionable, drink bottled water and avoid ice in other drinks.
+- If the water source is questionable, drink bottled water and avoid ice in other drinks.

 WKU is committed to the safety of students, faculty and staff who are participating in study abroad programs.
 Should an emergency occur, we have procedures in place to make sure our response is immediate and appropriate.
-All participants should attend a study abroad orientation prior to departure to learn about our emergency procedures.
+All participants should attend a study abroad orientation prior to departure to learn about our emergency procedures and health and safety recommendations and should carefully review all information provided through the online study abroad application and by program provider/program leaders.

 Below are some tips for a safe study abroad experience: